Engineering Exchange Program

 - 4-week course from Feb 5 - Feb 28: 950 Euro for the course and 550 Euro for accommodation.

-Students will be fully assisted with finding accommodations in Offenburg.
+Students will be fully assisted with finding housing in Offenburg.
 Depending on capacity, students will be placed in a student residence or in private housing.
 For specific details, visit the Accommodation Information webpage.

 Located in the Black Forest region of the Baden-Wurttemburg state of Germany, Offenburg takes pride in its historical city center with baroque scenery, various hiking and cycling trails, and a variety of cultural events.
 Historical sites are abundant around town, blending Offenburg’s past with modern German culture.
 Nearby cities such as Strasbourg (France) and Freiburg are a quick train ride away, and further travel opportunities within Europe are easily accessible.